Qualities of Good Human Beings

-Analogy of the Clean Cup
+The Analogy of the Clean Cup

 Rinpoche challenges us to examine our own practice and qualities.
 Do we focus on learning the Dharma as just as subject to study?
 Thus, we may try to learn the vocabulary and we may spend time learning how to do certain practices.
-But Rinpoche warns that there is a danger if we forget the cup!
+But Rinpoche warns that there is a danger if we forget about the cup!
 What does he mean by this analogy?
 He means that we forget about ourselves.
 Our character is like the vessel, or the cup, for Dharma.
-Just as liquid served in a clean cup remains clean, we need to prepare ourselves to be clean vessels for the Dharma.
+Just as liquid served in a clean cup remains clean, we prepare ourselves to be clean vessels for the Dharma.

 But often we forget to examine our own character.
-We don’t spend time reflecting on the qualities we should embody.
+We don’t spend time reflecting on the qualities we wish to embody.
 So we might not transform our behavior even though we know a lot about Buddhist teachings and practices.
 Therefore, Rinpoche suggests that we spend some more time on developing qualities and cleaning our cups!

 How do we do this?
 Perhaps we’ve heard teachings on the “Four Mind Changings,” and we’ve no doubt heard about the “Four Immeasurables” (loving-kindness, compassion, sympathetic joy, and equanimity).
 The great masters also taught on “Lojong” or “Mind-training.”
 It’s interesting to note, Rinpoche says, that the masters didn’t call this “Dharma training.”
 Instead, they called it “mind-training.”
-But, we should ask here, “whose mind?”
+But, we can ask here, “whose mind?”
 Mind training means each of us changing our own character.

 Accepting responsibility means being aware of how we look, talk, and express ourselves physically.
 Body language can say a lot and we don’t have to open our mouths.
-For this reason, we should observe our own behavior and check ourselves.
-We each need to acknowledge what kind of a person we are.
+For this reason, we learn to observe our own behavior and check ourselves.
+We each can acknowledge what kind of a person we are.
 And it is important to understand that our current actions create habits.
 Unfortunately, unchecked habits tend to make us worse instead of better.
 Reflecting on our own habits and observing our own actions is really crucial.
 Indeed, Rinpoche reminds us the “tasty part” of receiving teaching comes from reflecting on what we have heard and looking at our individual situation.

 Seeing Our Own Emotions